hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

             - can send disguised images
             - can distribute spyware to gather data
             - can use user's computer resources

+### Spyware

+- how to combat it
+    - anti-spyware tools
+        - prevent installation of spyware
+        - may not detect already installed spyware
+        - may not detect disguised spyware
+        - update list of spyware
+    - anti-virus software
+        - will detect and remove spyware (but not all)
+    - real-time scanning of incoming data
+        - block before it enters & infects system
+    - spyware may
+        - reinstall itself, under another process
+    - use a hardened web-browser
+    - browsers are not designed to detect spyware
+    - use reputable sources to download software
+    - but, reputable sources can be infected
+        - (if the reputable source is hacked)
+    - use a firewall
+        - with outbound rules
+        - to prevent spyware from sending data to attacker

 ## Data Security